sivaram66/Dodge-AI-Flow-Explorer/README.md

 Second, correctness.
 PostgreSQL's `NUMERIC(15,2)` type handles financial amounts without floating-point precision loss.
 SQLite's `REAL` type would silently corrupt values like `249.15` INR.

-**Key schema decisions:**

-- Field names preserved as camelCase from the source JSONL to simplify the loader.
-Every camelCase column is double-quoted in PostgreSQL queries to prevent case folding (`"salesOrder"` not `salesOrder`).
-- `statement_cache_size=0` on the asyncpg pool — required for Neon's PgBouncer connection pooler running in transaction mode, which does not support prepared statements.
-- Indices on every join key used by the three core queries — `referenceSdDocument`, `referenceDocument`, `clearingAccountingDocument`, `soldToParty`, `billingDocumentType`.

-**Critical join discovery:** The SO→Delivery link does not exist on delivery headers.
-It lives in `outbound_delivery_items.referenceSdDocument`.
-Similarly, the Delivery→Billing link goes through `billing_document_items.referenceSdDocument`.
-This required two additional item tables in the join chain that a naive schema design would miss.

 ---

 ## Graph Data Model